 Gastric bypass surgery

-An operation to make your stomach smaller and shorten the length of your small intestine.
+Gastric bypass surgery is an operation that makes your stomach smaller and bypasses a segment of your small intestine.

 Gastric bypass surgery involves reducing the size of your stomach and bypassing your lower stomach and part of your intestine.
 This makes you feel fuller and suppresses your appetite, reducing the amount of calories and nutrients that are absorbed.

-Your surgeon is likely to recommend gastric bypass surgery if you have tried and failed to lose weight and:
+You are likely to be recommended gastric bypass surgery if you have tried and failed to lose weight and meet the following requirements:

-- you have BMI of 30 and above (or >27 if Asian) and have type 2 diabetes
+- You have BMI of 30 and above (or above 27 if Asian) and have type 2 diabetes

 Gastric bypass surgery is done under general anaesthetic so you’ll be asleep.
 It usually takes around one hour.